Djent-/go-termstyle/README.md

 Plans
 -----
 1. Cross platform GUI `DONE`
-2. Show the example terminal on one side, color forms on the other
+2. Show the example terminal on one side, color forms on the other `DONE`
 3. Import a photo and grab random colors from it
   * "Easy mode"
-4. Export chosen colors as a full theme
+4. Export chosen colors as a full theme `DONE`
 5. Apply themes to various programs
   * .Xresources
   * SciTE